 - Credible

 - Describes a realistic scenario.

 - Valuable

-- Can be directly used during architectural definition.
+- Can be directly used to design and verify system.

 - Specific

 - Addresses a single, concrete situation.

 - Precise

-- Intended user of scenario should be clear about the described situation and response.
+- User should be clear about the described situation and response.

 - Comprehensible

 - Writing should be unambiguous and free of jargon.